davedoesdev/qlobber-fsq/README.md

 - `{Object} [options]` Configures the file system queue.
 Valid properties are listed below:
   - `{String} fsq_dir` The path to the file system queue directory.
 Note that the following sub-directories will be created under this directory if they don't exist: `messages`, `staging`, `topics` and `update`.
 Defaults to a directory named `fsq` in the `qlobber-fsq` module directory.

   - `{Boolean} encode_topics` Whether to hex-encode message topics.
-By default, unencoded topic strings are used as part of message filenames.
-If you can't ensure that topics contain only valid filename characters, set this to `true`.
-The hex-encoded topic will then be used in the filename and decoded before matching the topic against subscribers.
+Because topic strings form part of message filenames, they're first hex-encoded.
+If you can ensure that your message topics contain only valid filename characters, set this to `false` to skip encoding.

   - `{Integer} split_topic_at` Maximum number of characters in a short topic.
 Short topics are contained entirely in a message's filename.
 Long topics are split so the first `split_topic_at` characters go in the filename and the rest are written to a separate file in the `topics` sub-directory.
 Obviously long topics are less efficient.
 Defaults to 200, which is the maximum for most common file systems.
 Note: if your `fsq_dir` is on an [`ecryptfs`](http://ecryptfs.org/) file system then you should set `split_topic_at` to 100.